LaussenLabs/atriumdb/sdk/docs/source/dataset.rst

 increases efficiency at the cost of RAM usage (default will pick the number of windows such that the total number of cached values is closest to 10 million values.)

-**gap_tolerance** informs the auto-generated definition intervals when using "all" mode, defining the desired largest possible section of no data to be emitted by the windows.
+**shuffle** When True, Randomizes the order of the dataset slices and the windows within a slice.
+You can define a slice size using **cached_windows_per_source** which is the number of windows you want each slice to contain.
+Setting ``cached_windows_per_source=1`` ensures true randomness, but at great cost to the speed in which the windows are iterated.

 **time_units** defines the time units of ``window_duration``, ``window_slide`` and ``gap_tolerance`` options are
 ``["s", "ms", "us", "ns"]``, default ``"ns"``.

+Check the `AtriumSDK.get_iterator  <contents.html#atriumdb.AtriumSDK.get_iterator>`_ documentation for a complete list of parameters

 .. code-block:: python

    num_windows_prefetch = 100_000  # preload 100,000 windows before emitting
-   gap_tolerance = 3600_000_000_000  # No gaps between data less than an hour.
-(NaNs will fill the gaps) time_units = "ns"
+   gap_tolerance = 60  # Fill gaps in data less than 1 minute with nans
+   time_units = "s"

 5. Obtain the iterator: